Cheshire

 · Implement technology staff hirings

-· Provide access to Internet resources including the World Wide Web.
+· Select resources providing curriculum support, usable with current technical capabilities and conforming to resource selection policies. (see Policies).· Provide access to Internet resources including the World Wide Web.

 · Provide administrative and teacher access to NC WISE, NC Wise Owl, and NCLearn.